 Ok so we said great distortion pedals for under $100, and this one is just slightly more than $100, but it’s a personal favorite and there was no way I couldn’t include it in the list.

-The Acapulco gold differentiates from pretty much every other pedal on this list first and foremost in its simplicity.
+The Acapulco gold differentiates from pretty much every other pedal on this list in its simplicity.
 Rather than having an array of teeny knobs for tweaking, the Acapulco features a single giant knob that only controls one thing: Gain.

 The pedal is based on the sound of a cranked Sunn Model T amp, which is known among the rock and metal communities as having an insane and unique high gain tone.

 But, those amps are both expensive and only sound good when you crank them, which means that they’re pretty unrealistic to use.
 The Acapulco Gold gets you those awesome high gain tones for a fraction of the price.

 Even with the one knob you can go from subtle distortion and boost to fire breathing riffage, so this isn’t any one-trick pony.
 With that being said, the lack of an output control can be problematic, since your tone will get louder as you turn up the gain on the pedal.